DelfinEryilmaz/DelfinEryilmaz/README.md

 - 👋 Hi, I’m @DelfinEryilmaz
-- I'm a freshman in Bilkent CS.
+- I'm a freshman at Bilkent CS.